 - Tape measure or straight ruler

 - Quality carpet/Stanley knife

 There are numerous carpet options in the market.
-Make sure you choose the ones that have superior quality, ultraviolet resistance, and water resistance.
+Make sure you choose the ones with superior quality, ultraviolet, and water resistance.
 Regular indoor carpets won’t withstand harsh marine conditions.

 In addition, never use regular adhesive to work on your vessel.
-Look for a marine-grade adhesive that is 100% waterproof, able to withstand extreme heat and cold, and ideal for outdoor furniture.
+Look for a marine-grade adhesive that is 100% waterproof, can withstand extreme heat and cold, and is ideal for outdoor furniture.